What is customer retention rate (CRR)? It’s a measure of how well you keep your customers over time.

-It’s a key indicator of the health of your business and an important number to keep track of.
-Many businesses put a lot of time and effort into trying to find new customers.
-But the reality is that, dollar for dollar, it’s far cheaper to keep an existing customer happy (and keep selling to them) than to woo a new one1
+It’s an important indicator of the health of your business and a vital number to keep track of.
+It’s tempting to put a lot of time and effort into finding new customers.
+But the reality is that, dollar for dollar, it’s far cheaper to keep an existing customer happy (and keep selling to them) than to woo a new one.

 Not only that, current customers often buy more things and even refer their friends and families—at no cost to you.
-So, having a high customer retention rate should be a key part of your business strategy.
+Having a high customer retention rate should be a key part of your business strategy.

 How do you calculate your customer retention rate?